What Does a Home Health Aide Do?

 What Are the Benefits of This Career?

-A home health care aide will have regular shifts and a steady wage.
-The median wage for a home health aide is about $17 an hour in New York, although registered nurses who provide home health care may earn more money.
+A home care aide will have regular shifts and a steady wage.
+The median wage for a home health aide is about $17 an hour in New York, although registered nurses who provide home care may earn more money.
 The wage a home health aide makes may also be influenced by which part of the state they are working in.

 Home care is a quickly growing field in the healthcare industry.
 An HHA can keep long-term care individuals out of nursing homes by providing the same service as a nursing home in the client’s family home.
 To learn more about HHA services in New York, contact Parent Care at 718-486-7100.